 - Anthony John Dennett.
 Born 13 June 1928.
 Anthony died on 1 May 2000, aged 72 years old.

 Bertha Mary Dennett of 10, Arthur Road, Bexhill on Sea died on 7 September 1979, aged 84 years old.
-Edwin Mark Dennett died in 1989.
+Edwin Mark Dennett of 10, Arthur Road, Bexhill on Sea died on 20 April 1989.

 George and Ellen's daughter Charlotte Harriet Carey married Thomas Dickens in 1935 in Hammersmith, London.
 Thomas Dickens died in 1970 in Hammersmith.
 Charlotte Harriet Dickens died in 1985 in Crawley, West Sussex, aged 87 years.